 To learn more about the benefits of becoming a Legacy Donor, or supporting the RSNA R&E Foundation through a gift in your will (including our official bequest language), please visit RSNA.org/PlannedGiving or call Liten DeNaut, Manager, Fund Development at 630-368-3744.

+RSNA.org/Foundation Focus

-RSNA.org/Foundation Foundation Foundation Foundation Foundation Foundation Foundation Focus the tumoral uptake of hollow gold nanoparticles loaded with doxorubicin when combined with either irreversible electroporation (IRE) or radiofrequency ablation (RFA).
+Combining Macroscopic and Molecular Techniques: A Unified Strategy for Targeted Tumor Therapy the tumoral uptake of hollow gold nanoparticles loaded with doxorubicin when combined with either irreversible electroporation (IRE) or radiofrequency ablation (RFA).